How to Make (Real, Mobile) Call-Only Ads on Bing

 How to Create Call-Only Ads in Bing (TL;DR)

 - Create a new Bing Ads campaign using “Phone calls to my business” as your campaign goal.

 - Narrow your targeting to include only prospects in your area.

 - Create tightly-knit ad groups of high-intent keywords.

 - When creating your call extension, select the “Show just the phone number” option and establish an ad schedule.

 - Decrease desktop and tablet bids by 100%.

 At some point, Bing will probably add call-only ads to their ever-growing suite of tools to help advertisers reach prospects.
-Until then, the workaround outlined above is a relatively easy way to incite more (and more affordable, at least compared to AdWords) phone calls from prospects desperately looking to scratch an itch.
+Until then, the workaround outlined above is a relatively easy way to incite more (and more affordable, at least compared to Google Ads) phone calls from prospects desperately looking to scratch an itch.